Featured Work Sample

 Nonprofit Community Operations

-- Youth programs requiring safety protocols and accessibility accommodations
+- Youth programs requiring safety protocols

-- Homeless services implementing trauma-informed engagement
+- Homeless services with trauma-informed engagement

-- Community centers creating inclusive environments for diverse populations
+- Community centers serving diverse populations

-- Arts organizations ensuring accessible programming
+- Arts organizations with accessible programming

-- Employee resource group (ERG) support and safety protocols
+- Employee resource group support

 - Corporate event accessibility planning

-- Volunteer program coordination and training
+- Volunteer program coordination

 - Community engagement and stakeholder relations

-Educational & Public Sector Applications
+Educational & Public Sector

-- Campus safety and Title IX coordination
+- Campus safety coordination

 - Public program accessibility compliance